FairwindsOps/pentagon/docs/roadmap-1x.md

 - All additional (dashboard, heapster, etc.) resources (Deployments, etc.) in the `kube-system` namespace are defined, and have a uniform method of application.
     - `default/clusters/working/kubernetes`  and `default/clusters/production/kubernetes` are not identical, and probably need to moved out of `default/clusters/xxx`
     - one possibility would be `pentagon initialize-cluster $clustername` which would drop in `default/clusters/$clustername/kubernetes`  and then the next step would be `kubectl apply -f default/clusters/$clustername/kubernetes` [#29](https://github.com/reactiveops/pentagon/issues/29)
-- **Centralized Logging**, minimally of kube-system logs, optionally all pods' logs to an EL/FK stack, via AWS ES, fluentd, and Kibana (likely in a Deployment with nginx, not AWS' default Kibana- enabling locking down via VPN) #14, #41
+- **Centralized Logging**, minimally of kube-system logs, optionally all pods' logs to an EL/FK stack, via AWS ES, fluentd, and Kibana (likely in a Deployment with nginx, not AWS' default Kibana- enabling locking down via VPN) [#14](https://github.com/reactiveops/pentagon/issues/14), [#41](https://github.com/reactiveops/pentagon/issues/41)
 - Define the base set of IAM permissions
-- Hosted, browsable docs (via `mkdocs`).
+- Hosted, browsable docs (via `mkdocs`). [#145](https://github.com/reactiveops/pentagon/issues/145)

 ## [1.1](https://github.com/reactiveops/pentagon/milestone/3)
 - **Improved Secrets Management** via something more structured than "Secrets are kept in S3" or "Secrets are kept in an encrypted vault (1password)."
 A very likely candidate is implementing Hashicorp Vault (free) for all clients by default, and optionally adding Pro for the clients that request it [#76](https://github.com/reactiveops/pentagon/issues/76)
-- **Integration tests**: scripted tests that pass and fail as features and bugs are fixed
+- **Integration tests**: scripted tests that pass and fail as features and bugs are fixed [#146](https://github.com/reactiveops/pentagon/issues/146)
 - **DNS integration with applications** (via wearemolecule/r53)
-    - Just needs to be added to the addons in #29, IAM permissions, and documented
+    - Just needs to be added to the addons in [#29](https://github.com/reactiveops/pentagon/issues/29), IAM permissions, and documented
 - Provable, testable **HA multi-master**: A master should be a member of a herd and not a cat [Pets vs. Cattle](https://www.slideshare.net/randybias/the-history-of-pets-vs-cattle-and-using-it-properly).
 In other words, a cluster should gracefully recover from a master outage in a multi-master setup. [#54](https://github.com/reactiveops/pentagon/issues/54)
     - Documented recovery procedures, research, pointers to relevant documentation- what should be known by us.
 - **Documentation for the future of the pentagon CLI** tool [#140](https://github.com/reactiveops/pentagon/issues/140) : what should it do, what should it not do
     - A method for including "components"- ie. `pentagon install-component elasticsearch` should do foo and bar.
     - Add a design doc- list future planned features without necessarily coding them.
 For example, mimicking the kops `create/update` behavior
 - **Docs for kubernetes upgrades via kops**, ie- the way it is done in Pentagon.
-Linking to docs and a human-scriptable test of current-1 to current.
+Linking to docs and a human-scriptable test of current-1 to current. [#147](https://github.com/reactiveops/pentagon/issues/147)

 ## [1.2](https://github.com/reactiveops/pentagon/milestone/6)
 - Pentagon
-    - **Default $client-infra repos' docs** should include references to some basic AWS things, like the personal health dashboard, cloudwatch metrics, Budget configuration
+    - **Default $client-infra repos' docs** should include references to some basic AWS things, like the personal health dashboard, cloudwatch metrics, AWS Budget configuration [$149](https://github.com/reactiveops/pentagon/issues/149)
     - **Every infrastructural resource built via pentagon should have a defined monitoring method**. infrastructure-side monitored.
 Meaning, if AWS ES is enabled, than that ES cluster should be monitored.
 Likewise all the `kube-system` resources, Vault, etc. The AWS personal health dashboard, or other alarms (cloudwatch perhaps) should be accessible as well, typically via Hydra
 - Outside Pentagon
     - k8s-scripts should support CircleCI 2.0.